mail4hafij/php_stripe_checkout_integration/README.md

 # php_stripe_checkout_integration
-The following PHP code snippet shows a simple checkout session using stripe.
+The following PHP code snippet shows a simple checkout session using Stripe.
+Please find your stripe secret key from your developer account inside the `API keys` section.

 #### Install stripe with composer.
 ```